 declarations;

-are implemented as recursive
+auto are implemented as recursive

 function then at least one return statement must have been seen before the